Towards exact structural thresholds for parameterized complexity: Introduction

 For parameters other than treewidth far fewer optimality results are known.
-In particular, to the best of our knowledge, the only known fine-grained optimality results for \NP-hard problems relative to a deletion distance are for $\ncols$-\COL~\cite{JaffkeJ17, LokshtanovMS18}, its generalization \LHom~\cite{PiecykR21}, and an isolated result on \CVC~\cite{CyganDLMNOPSW16} which relies on connectivity and is conditioned on the \emph{Set Cover Conjecture}.
-The crux is that other lower bound proofs deal with more complex problems (involving e.g., deletion of vertices, packing of subgraphs etc.) by copying the same (type of) partial solution over a large number of \emph{noncrossing} separators; this addresses several obstacles but also makes the approach unsuitable for deletion distance parameters (or even for treedepth).
-We show that a much broader range of problems may admit such improved lower bounds by giving the first tight lower bounds for \emph{vertex selection problems} (other than \CVC) relative to deletion distance parameters, in both sparse and dense setting.
+In particular, to the best of our knowledge, the only known fine-grained optimality results for \NP-hard problems relative to a deletion distance are for $\ncols$-\COL~\cite{JaffkeJ23, LokshtanovMS18}, its generalization \LHom~\cite{PiecykR21}, and isolated results on \VC~\cite{JacobPRS22} and \CVC~\cite{CyganDLMNOPSW16}.
+The crux is that other lower bound proofs deal with more complex problems (e.g., deletion of vertices, packing of subgraphs, etc.) by copying the same (type of) partial solution over many \emph{noncrossing} separators; this addresses several obstacles but makes the approach unsuitable for deletion distance parameters (or even for treedepth).
+We show that a much broader range of problems may admit such improved lower bounds by giving the new tight lower bounds for \emph{vertex deletion problems} such as \VC and \OCT relative to deletion distance parameters, in both sparse and dense settings.

+\subparagraph*{Sparse Setting.} Our main problem of study is \DTC, i.e., delete as few vertices as possible so that an $\ncols$-colorable graph remains, which specializes to \VC for $\ncols = 1$ and to \OCT for $\ncols = 2$.
+The first parameterization which we study is the size $|\modulator|$ of a \emph{modulator} $\modulator \subseteq V(G)$, or deletion distance, to treewidth $\ncols$, i.e., $\tw(G - \modulator) \leq \ncols$.
+Our main result in the sparse setting is the following.